Trivia questions about California

 Located in Anaheim, Disneyland opened in 1955 and brings joy to visitors of all ages – much like your camp experience!
 The main difference?
 Mickey Mouse is the head counselor, and the campfire songs include “It’s a Small World.”

-13. After singing around the camp bonfire, you should know which famous California music festival in the desert attracts thousands of music fans each year?
+13. After singing around the campfire, you should know which famous California music festival in the desert attracts thousands of music fans each year?

 Answer: Coachella